giovanniboscu/continuous-section-field/docs/nonprismatic-beam-solver/reduced_model_input_data.md

 - **free end**: prescribed `H`, `M`, `V`
 - **mixed case**: combination of kinematic and static conditions, depending on the structural problem

-At this stage, the document only identifies the variables on which reduced boundary conditions are imposed.
 The detailed enforcement of those conditions belongs to the solver document.

 ## 7. Summary table